alex-bellon/wikipedia/README.md

 - [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) - The numeric system represented by Roman numerals originated in ancient Rome and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.
 - [Silver ratio](https://en.wikipedia.org/wiki/Silver_ratio) - two quantities are in the silver ratio (also silver mean or silver constant) if the ratio of the sum of the smaller and twice the larger of those quantities, to the larger quantity, is the same as the ratio of the larger one to the smaller one.

+### Topology
+- [Handlebody](https://en.wikipedia.org/wiki/Handlebody) - In the mathematical field of geometric topology, a handlebody is a decomposition of a manifold into standard pieces.

 ## Odds and Ends
 - ["Assume a can opener"](https://en.wikipedia.org/wiki/Assume_a_can_opener) - a catchphrase used to mock economists and other theorists who base their conclusions on unjustified or oversimplified assumptions.
 - [BBC Redux](https://en.wikipedia.org/wiki/BBC_Redux) - a BBC Research & Development system that digitally records television and radio output in the United Kingdom produced by the British Broadcasting Corporation.
 It has been operating since 2007 and contains several petabytes of recordings and subtitle data.